populationgenomics/rare-disease/reanalysis/design_docs/README.md

 ## Aim

 Take in variant data, and run a variant prioritisation algorithm.
-Highlight a minimal set of variants per sample, based on strict criteria
+Highlight a minimal set of variants per sample, based on strict criteria.

-In general this is focused on True Positives, and is happy to allow False Negatives, making a highly specific actionable dataset, at the potential expense of sensitivity
+This is biased towards high confidence True Positives, and is happy to allow False Negatives, making a highly specific actionable dataset, at the potential expense of sensitivity.

-This is currently in an MVP phase, where the core logic should be accurate but the input and output are only rough drafts
+This is currently in an MVP phase, where the core logic should be accurate but the input and output are only rough drafts.
+I.e. substituting the input MatrixTable for a VCF is possible, but not a current priority.

 ---